-Valeri Chechelashvili graduated from the Faculty of International Relations and International Law of Kiev State University majoring in International Economic Relations and holds a PhD in International Economics.
+Valeri Chechelashvili graduated from the Faculty of International Relations and International Law of Kiev State University, majoring in International Economic Relations, and he holds a PhD in International Economics.

-In 1994-1998 he was the Ambassador Extraordinary and Plenipotentiary of Georgia in Ukraine, and in 2004-2005 in Russian Federation.
-In 2000-2004, Chechelashvili held the position of Secretary-General of the Black Sea Economic Cooperation Organization, and in 2007-2016 - the position of Secretary-General of the Organization for Democracy and Economic Development.
+In 1994-1998, he was the Ambassador Extraordinary and Plenipotentiary of Georgia to Ukraine, and in 2004-2005 to the Russian Federation.
+In 2000-2004, Valeri held the position of Secretary-General of the Black Sea Economic Cooperation Organization, and in 2007-2016, the position of Secretary-General of the Organization for Democracy and Economic Development.

-In 2000-2004, as Secretary General of the Black Sea Economic Cooperation Organization, he served on the Board of Directors of the Black Sea Trade and Development Bank (its affiliated body under the Charter of the Black Sea Economic Cooperation Organization).
-In 2002-2012 he was a shareholder of Basisbank.
+From 2000 to 2004, as Secretary General of the Black Sea Economic Cooperation Organization, Valeri served on the Board of Directors of the Black Sea Trade and Development Bank (its affiliated body under the Charter of the Black Sea Economic Cooperation Organization).
+From 2002 to 2012, he was a shareholder of Basisbank.

 Since 2016, Valeri has been a Senior Researcher at the Georgian Foundation for Strategic and International Studies.